MGDIS/kendo-elasticsearch/README.md

   - Support empty values in sorting (always last ?)
   - Add a note about kendo grid licence, web and pro packs.
   - Add a note about ElasticSearch versions compatibility.
-  - Add notes about kendo/ES functionalities mapping and the relational behind it
+  - Add notes about kendo/ES functionalities mapping and the rational behind it
   - Is it possible to add another filter operator ?
 It would be nice for 'contains' and 'doesnotcontain' to be pattern based and to have a 'search' operator.
   - Combine with some external filter or query
   - Split a date field in its parts (day, month, year)